Providing guidance on best practice concerning the use of social media

 To report behaviours and for help removing content not captured under our Student Misconduct Policy (such as image-based abuse, cyber abuse, cyber bullying, and harmful or illegal content) contact the eSafety commissioner.

-For further information regarding this guide, contact the Information Policy Officer.
+For further information regarding this guide, contact the Copyright and Information Policy Officer.

 Social media tips for learning and teaching

-Wherever possible, staff should use the social media tools endorsed by Griffith University (included in our Virtual Learning Environment).
+Wherever possible, staff should use Enterprise Tools and Platforms (such as Teams) endorsed by Griffith University for teaching.
 Such tools are typically accessible by a student’s number and password.
 Using approved tools creates a consistent student learning experience across programs, embeds security protection for personal information, and avoids issues with copyright compliance.

-Whenever such tools are used, for the purpose of equity and access, all course content and announcements should be dual-posted within Learning@Griffith and/or O365.
+When using social media platforms and tools outside of the Enterprise Virtual Learning Environment (VLE), for the purpose of equity and access, all course content and announcements should be dual posted within Learning@Griffith and/or O365.
+Additionally, staff should ensure that all content is copyright compliant.

 Interactions with students